mvolkmann/blog/src/smalltalk/32-saving-code.md

 The file will be saved in `{distribution-name}-UserFiles/FileOuts/{name}.st`.

-These files use the bang-separated "chunked format".
+These files use the bang-separated "chunked format" which is human-readable.
+Package files with the extension `.pck.st` also use the chunked format.
 Each chunk is delimited by exclamation marks.
 A chunk can contain: